Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-how-to-use-enums.md

 };
 ```

-Which will result in the following:
+This will result in the following:

 ```js
 const basicPokemon = Eeveelutions.Eevee;